1330292-2/clinicvoice/replit.md

 # Overview

-ClinicVoice is a sophisticated multi-tenant SaaS platform providing AI-powered receptionist services for healthcare clinics across the UK.
+VitalRelay is a sophisticated multi-tenant SaaS platform providing AI-powered receptionist services for healthcare clinics across the UK.
 The platform enables multiple independent clinic users to manage their AI receptionist services, with comprehensive admin oversight, UK phone number support, and automated file export capabilities.
 Built with enterprise-grade security and scalability, featuring a premium landing page design that reflects a million-pound company's branding and sophistication.

 # User Preferences